 Asalha Puja, also known as Dhamma Day, is one of the most significant observances in Buddhism.
 This sacred day commemorates the Buddha’s first sermon to his initial group of five disciples, a pivotal event that laid the foundation for Buddhism’s subsequent growth and proliferation.
-As we delve into the profound significance of Asalha Puja, we will gain a deeper understanding of Buddhism’s teachings and practices.
+As we delve into the profound meaning of Asalha Puja, we will gain a deeper understanding of Buddhism’s teachings and practices.

 The Origin of Asalha Puja